-A: In fact I think I am different person from what I was before I was detained.
+A: In fact I think I am different person from who I was detained.
 Whether it was because of the discipline or the disorientation or something.
-Otherwise, generally, my family thinks I'm fine; they don't see anything, but sometimes I think they don't understand me; they don't know what's wrong with this guy...out of a tangent, he's not a person we know.
+Otherwise, generally, my family thinks I'm fine; they don't see anything, but sometimes they don't understand me; they don't know what's wrong with this guy...out of a tangent, he's not a person we know.
 Even now on the farm I can be there, but not communicate with anybody for two or three days and it's no big deal to me.
-I think they are the problem, but I couldn't be bothered whether they talk to me or not; it makes no difference.
-I can go on long spells like that.
-Then, year before last I started writing a book, I told nobody, and finished it in August last year, but only told my family then and we were just sitting around the table when I said, "By the way, I have just finished a book."
-But, of course every night they watch TV, I disappear, but my wife was aware I'm writing something but maybe she thought I was writing Azapo things.
+I think they are the problem, but I couldn't be bothered whether they talk to me or not; it makes no difference to me and I can go on long spells like that.
+Then, year before last I started writing a book, I told nobody, and finished it in August last year, but only told my family then and we were just sitting around the table with them when I said, "By the way, I have just finished a book."
+But, of course every night they watch TV, I disappear, but my wife was aware I'm writing something and she says she thought I was writing the Azapo things.
 Again, even now I'm putting the book into an electronic version and for me it's normal.
 So, basically I'm not the same person as I was before I went to prison, because even in our meetings as Azapo I look at everyone and when I think about the fact that we've all been to prison and many of us do strange things sometimes.
-So in a way there's many of us who've lost that normality.
+So in a way there are many of us who've lost that normality.

 Q: What does the building represent to you personally?
+Or, what does it mean to you?

-A: Since, I came out of this building, that is since I came out of prison; I've always wanted to come back here for a tour from where I went in the first time through the lift, into the chamber, the offices of the Security police, into the interrogation room (but I don't know whether we were all interrogated from the same room or what, because I've always overheard other interrogations, whilst I was in my own) and then come down to my cell...I've always wanted to do that as a cleansing process, I don't know, but I also wanted to come with my family, then maybe they will understand when I sometimes I just disappear into my mind.
+A: Since, I came out of this building, that is since I cam out of prison; I've always wanted to come back here for a tour from where I went in the first time through the lift, into the chamber, the offices of the Security police, into the interrogation room (but I don't know whether we were all interrogated from the same room or what, because I've always overheard other interrogations, whilst I was in my own) and then down the passage into my cell...I've always wanted to do that as a cleansing process, I don't know, but also wanted to come with my family, then maybe they will understand when I sometimes I disappear into my mind.
 Personally, I'm fine, but I don't know what they are going through and maybe it will be a cleansing process; and I think it's normal to do something like that.

-Visually, I never forgot the blue color of the building, even when I was in exile.
-I couldn't forget the blue of this building, the structure, what it looks like.

-I usually say to an Azapo friend of mine who also feels that we should come here and have a 'cleansing', but these are thoughts.
-I want to achieve that, bringing my family here, like I took them to the Fort but it's not the same, some of the structures are not there so history is gone.
-For example, I couldn't see the cell I was in mean, I really wanted to see the cell I was in...first there was a dungeon, then a 6X6 cage that I was also put in, which I was told is not yet open for tourists, so I hope it's still there, as I would really like to see those places.
+Visually, I never forgot the blue color of the building, the structure, what it looks like.
+I usually say to an Azapo friend of mine that we should come here and have a 'cleansing', but these are thoughts.
+I want to achieve bringing my family here, like I took them to the Fort, some of the structures are not there so history is gone.
+For example, I could see the cell I was in, I really wanted to see the cell I was in ...first there was a dungeon, then a 6X6 cage that I was also put in, which I was told is not yet open for tourists, so I hope it's still there, as I would really like to see those places.